hasura/promptql-mcp/README.md

 }
 ```

 Replace `/full/path/to/python` with the actual path to your Python executable.

-If you're using a virtual environment (recommended):
+If you're using a virtual environment:

 ```json
 {
   "mcpServers": {